usds/website-redesign/README.md

 US Digital Service Website
 ==========================

-This repo is for our public-facing site, which will be hosted on a to-be-decided domain.
+This repo is for our public-facing site, which will be hosted on a usds.gov.
 This site is the main funnel for USDS recruiting and outreach.

 Soon, this repo will also contain our assets on [whitehouse.gov](https://www.whitehouse.gov/digital/united-states-digital-service).